wp-plugins/basic-google-maps-placemarks/readme.txt

 4. Tag the post with `basic-google-maps-placemarks` so that I get an e-mail notification.
 If you use the link above it'll automatically tag it for you.
 5. Check the 'Notify me of follow-up posts via e-mail' box so you won't miss any replies.

-I monitor the forums and will respond as my schedule permits.
+I monitor the forums and respond to most requests.

 = How can I send feedback that isn't of a support nature? = If you need help with a problem, see the FAQ answer above, but if instead you'd like to send me feedback/comments/suggestions then you can use the [contact form](http://iandunn.name/contact) on my website, and I'll respond as my schedule permits. *Please **don't** use this if you're having trouble using the plugin;* use [the support forum](http://wordpress.org/tags/basic-google-maps-placemarks?forum_id=10) instead. **I only provide support using the forums, not over e-mail.**